What is Vitality Coaching?

 - Recognize and let go of limiting beliefs

-- Decrease stressors in your life
+- Decrease stressors in your life and work

 - Increase self-confidence and resilience

 Her signature: Life Goals + Wellness = Vitality

 - Laura holds the Master Certified Coach (MCC) credential from the International Coach Federation (ICF), the highest level credential awarded in the coaching field

 - Certified Professional Co-Active Coach (CPCC) certification from The Co-Active Training Institute